 - Fiat Money

-The main advantage s of paper money is as under:-
+The main advantages of paper money are as under:-

 Paper money practically costs nothing to the government.
 Currency notes, therefore, are the cheapest media of exchange.
 If a country uses paper money.
 It need not spend anything on the purchase of gold for minting coins.
 The loss which a country suffers from the wear and fear of metallic money is also avoided.

-One essential quality in money is that it must be exactly of the same type.
+One essential quality of money is that it must be exactly of the same type.
 Even among the coins, there are good and bad coins, but currency notes are exactly similar.
-It is therefore, a very suitable medium of exchange.
+It is, therefore, a very suitable medium of exchange.